aleen42/PersonalWiki/Programming/JavaScript/tc39/stage4/stage4.md

 console.log(/./.test('\u2029')); /** => false - PARAGRAPH SEPARATOR */
 ```

-However, there are more line terminator characters are outside the specification, which make developers confusing:
+However, there are more line terminator characters that are outside the specification, which make developers confusing:

 ```js
 console.log(/./.test('\u000b')); /** => true - VERTICAL TAB (\v) */